-Zimbabwe, who were using the friendly matches as part of preparations for the Under-23 African Championship qualifiers to be staged in the Democratic Republic of Congo, as well as the All-Africa Games qualifiers, suffered a 1-0 defeat to Botswana.
+Zimbabwe who were using the friendly matches as part of preparations for the Under-23 African Championship qualifiers to be staged in DRC as well as the All-Africa Games qualifiers suffered a 0-1 defeat to Botswana.

-Pasuwa, who had led his charges to an important 1-0 victory over Buffaloes in Mutare on Sunday which helped them consolidate their place at the top of Castle Lager Premier Soccer League log table was preparing for the weekend clash against Chapungu at Rufaro.
+Pasuwa who had led his charges to an important 1-0 victory over Buffaloes in Mutare on Sunday which helped them consolidate their place at the top of the summit was preparing for the weekend clash against Chapungu at Rufaro.

 However, it later emerged during the week that there would be no league matches this weekend as the league programme makes way for the Chibuku Super Cup semi-finals pitting Highlanders against Harare City and FC Platinum versus Black Rhinos at Rufaro on Saturday and Sunday.

-And Pasuwa, who had also questioned the wisdom of playing a friendly match against Swaziland, who will be their opponents in the African Championship qualifiers and the All-Africa Games was seen as having snubbed national duty following his failure to travel with the rest of the team.
+Pasuwa who had also questioned the wisdom of playing a friendly match against Swaziland, who will be their opponents in the African Championship qualifiers and the All-Africa Games.

 But Zifa spokesperson Xolisani Gwesela said they had accepted Pasuwa’s request to be excused for this match before there were changes to the league fixtures.

-“When Pasuwa requested us to excuse him for this match, based on the fact there would be no one to take charge of the team in his absence, we understood his concern and granted him his wish.
+“When Pasuwa requested us to excuse him for this match, based on the fact there would be no one to take charge of the team in his absence, we understood his concern and granted him his wish,” Gwesela said.
 But then there were changes to the league fixtures later, so we don’t think he snubbed duty.
-But we hope in future he will commit himself to the Under-23 assignments,” Gwesela said.
+But we hope in future he will commit himself to the Under-23 assignments.”

 Ironically, Dynamos are currently in a tight race with Chaminuka’s ZPC Kariba with only two points separating the two teams with five games remaining.
 Dynamos lead the standings with 49 points with ZPC Kariba on 47.